moritzsattl/Imperion/README.md

 [SGP___Final_Hand_in.pdf](https://github.com/user-attachments/files/17227309/SGP___Final_Hand_in.pdf)

+# Commit History

-Interal Note regarding the Commit History: All commits are duplicated, since I had to sign them.
+All commits are duplicated, since I had to sign them retroactively.
 There would have probably been a better way to accomplish it, but it's not the end of the world.